Healthy homemade dog food recipe

 Instructions

-In a large bowl, combine ground beef, organ meats, chopped butternut squash, sardines, leafy greens, oysters, cranberries, broccoli, bell pepper, and ginger.
+In a large bowl, stir the ground beef, organ meats, chopped butternut squash, sardines, leafy greens, oysters, cranberries, broccoli, bell pepper, and ginger.
 I keep the flax oil in the fridge and drizzle on a little before serving.

 Mix the ingredients thoroughly to ensure even distribution.